Tiger Flowers: Death

 Flowers was hospitalized in New York City in early November 1927, requiring surgery to remove scar tissue from around his eyes.
-Complications from the surgery ultimately resulted in his death on November 16, 1927 at age 32.
+Complications from the surgery ultimately resulted in his death on November 16, 1927, at age 32.

-The tragic circumstances of Tiger’s death were similar to what caused the death of former champion Harry Greb about a year prior.
+The circumstances of Tiger's death were similar to what caused the death of former champion Harry Greb about a year prior.
+Greb checked into an Atlantic City clinic for surgery to repair damage to his nose and respiratory tract caused by his ring career and several car crashes.
+However, complications occurred and he died of heart failure on October 22, 1926, at 2:30 pm.

 Posthumously, Theodore Flowers was honored as one of the greatest fighters of his era.
 The International Boxing Research Organization would rank him as number 12 on their list of Greatest Middleweights of All Time.
 Boxing historian Bert Sugar placed him 68th in his Top 100 Fighters catalog.
 The Bleacher Report named him the number 6 greatest southpaw in boxing history.

 An important figure in Atlanta, Georgia's black community, Tiger was remembered as a deacon for the Butler Street CME Church and as a member of the lodges of Masons, Elks, and Knights of Pythias.
 His house on Simpson Road was one of the most luxurious in the city.

 Estimates put the number of mourners who turned up to show their respects at around 75,000, with an additional 7,000 crammed the City Auditorium to witness a lavish memorial service.
 He was laid to rest at Lincoln Cemetery in Atlanta.

-Tiger Flowers Cemetery in Lakeland, Florida was named for him.
+Tiger Flowers Cemetery in Lakeland, Florida, was named for him.

-Tiger Flowers Drive in Atlanta, Georgia is named for him.
+Tiger Flowers Drive in Atlanta, Georgia, is named for him.